My parents tell a story, of my first crush.

 My parents, always helpful, suggested I not be bounded by either “yes” or “no” and write in my own answer (an early lesson in smashing binaries!).
 That’s what I did.
 We stayed friends until she moved away, always teetering on the edge between friends and something more.

 Here’s a story that’s never been told.

-In fourth grade, I met another friend: Paul.
+In fourth grade, I met another friend: David.
 We met at Patrick’s birthday party.
 He was fun.
 I remember coming home and telling my mom I’d met someone new and wanted to be his friend.
 She coached me through setting up a playdate.
 We became friends that year and stayed friends throughout the remainder of elementary school and into middle school (until he moved away too).